Home for Global Students

 food cost in chicago

 Maintaining good health is vital to overall financial well-being.
+Healthcare in Chicago is 10% higher than the national average.
 According to data compiled by the healthcare agency, Illinois residents can expect to pay an average of $589 per person for a major medical individual health insurance plan.
 While prices will vary, and premiums can be lower if you are in good health.
+Ever wonder what a trip to the doctor really costs in Chicago?
+Here’s a quick check.

 For fitness enthusiasts, the monthly gym membership fees in Chicago average around $52.
 This additional expense is important to factor into your budget if staying active is a priority.